Q: What is the Tax Credit Program?

-A: A refundable security deposit is required prior to move-in.
+A: A refundable security deposit of $200 is required prior to move-in.
 Upon move-out, your apartment will be inspected for damage above normal wear and tear.
 Cost to repair damage beyond normal wear and tear will be deducted from the security deposit and the remainder of the deposit will be refunded.

 Q: Do you allow pets?